vestrel00/business-search-app-java/README.md

 9. TRAVIS CI IS COMING SOON.

-# Business Search
+# Business Search App (Java)

-The purpose of this project is to demonstrate how to build Java and Android applications from the ground up using clean architecture principles, Java best practices, and design patterns.
+The purpose of this project is to demonstrate how to build Java applications from the ground up using clean architecture principles, Java best practices, and design patterns.

 It is less about the application content and more about the code and architecture.

 The goal is to showcase object oriented programming in Java, Java Swing, and Android, including: